 If you like applying textures to your images, film grains, light leaks and gradients, then this is the app for you!
 Mextures has a non-destructive flow, like Snapseed, whereby you can make changes to your photo at any time during your editing process.
 Included are 150-plus original textures plus over 200 beautiful formulas created by some of the top iPhone photographers in the world.

 Instagram has 23 filters to choose from.
-According to a study contacted by Canva earlier this year, the most popular filter across the globe was Clarendon followed by Juno, Sierra and Valencia.
+According to a study conducted by Canva earlier this year, the most popular filter across the globe was Clarendon followed by Juno, Sierra and Valencia.

 Whilst it can be lots of fun playing around with all these amazing filters you have to step back and decide how you want your brand to look.
-Pick one or two filters and stick to them in order to create consistency and a bigger visual impact with your followers.
+Pick one or two filters and stick to them in order to create consistency and to create a bigger visual impact for your followers.

 If you need a refresher as to how to grow your brand on Instagram, read my recent article titled 12 Ways to Grow Your Brand on Instagram.